Movatterモバイル変換

 Within theK-pop music industry, V-concerts were first introduced by several South Korean record labels such asSM Entertainment andYG Entertainment.
 In 1998, SM Entertainment attempted to kick start its firstholographic debut withH.O.T. (a now-defunct boy band), but failed to do so.[8]

-On January 5, 2013, a breakthrough occurred after SM Entertainment held a virtual concert inGangnam District with life-sized images ofGirls’ Generation projected onto the stage, attracting thousands of K-pop fans.[1]
+On January 5, 2013, SM Entertainment also held a virtual concert inGangnam District with life-sized images ofGirls’ Generation projected onto the stage, attracting thousands of K-pop fans.[4]
+The company discussed opening a V Theater, or virtual reality theatre for hologram performances, yet the theater never opened.[16]

 On July 20, 2013, YG Entertainment launched a permanent virtual concert at theEverland theme park inYongin, South Korea.
 Under the slogan "K-Pop Hologram: YG at Everland", virtual performances include Psy's "Gentleman" and "Gangnam Style" as well as virtual concerts byBig Bang and2NE1.[18]